Introduction

 The Group provides every colleague with a written contract of employment.
 We pay every colleague in accordance with the law.
 We comply with our legal obligations to ensure the health and safety of all colleagues, including in relation to working hours, rest breaks and holidays.

-The Works has a bilingual (English and Simplified Chinese) Ethical Trading Code of Conduct which is circulated to all new suppliers of merchandise to the business to ensure that our requirements are well communicated and understood by such key external stakeholders.
+The Works has a bilingual (English and Simplified Chinese) Ethical Trading Code of Conduct which is circulated as part of our onboarding process to all new suppliers of merchandise to the business to ensure that our requirements are well communicated and understood by such key external stakeholders.

 Our Code of Conduct clearly outlines our social and ethical requirements, which include but are not limited to: Child Labour, Forced Labour, Safety Standards, Health and Hygiene, Associations, Discrimination and Coercion, Working Hours and Wages, and Environmental Impact.